 ‘Bama quarterback Steve Sloan punched in a touchdown to put the Tide up 17-10.
 The Bulldogs took over at their own 27-yard line with 3 minutes, 14 seconds remaining in the football game.

-UGA signal caller Kirby Moore rolls out and dumps an eight-yard pass to Pat Hodgson.
-Hodgson starts falling to his knees, and right before they touch the ground, he pitches it to halfback Bob Taylor.
+UGA signal caller Kirby Moore rolled out and dumped an eight-yard pass to Pat Hodgson.
+Hodgson started falling to his knees, and right before they touched the ground, he pitched it to halfback Bob Taylor.

-Taylor, already in motion, takes the lateral and bolts down the sideline.
-The flustered Alabama defense doesn’t know what hit them.
+Taylor, already in motion, took the lateral and bolted down the sideline.
+The flustered Alabama defense didn’t know what hit them.

-The Georgia running back takes it all the way to the end zone without being touched to bring his team within a point.
+The Georgia running back took it all the way to the end zone without being touched to bring his team within a point.

 Down 16-17, Georgia head coach Vince Dooley didn’t want overtime.
 He sent his offense went out for the win, and the unit came through.